kent-map/chirpy/_posts/2020-06-01-dickens-gads-hill.md

 ---
 title: "Gad's Hill, Higham"
-description: "Gad’s Hill Place in Higham anchors Charles Dickens’s long-held ambition to live in the house he admired as a child, realized with his 1856 purchase and lasting until his death in 1870.
-Pilgrimage accounts and rooftop viewpoints link the site to London and the Thames, showing how literary fame, landscape, and tourism turned a private home into a destination."
+description: "Dickens bought Gad’s Hill in Higham in 1856, from fellow novelist Eliza Lynn Linton.
+He had admired the house as a child, and returning here as a famous author allowed him to mark his adult status as well as providing a country home with good routes to London.
+After his death the house became a key location for literary pilgrims.."
 author: Ken Moffat and Carolyn Oulton
 date: 2020-06-01
 categories: [ dickens ]